Status: 501(c)3 tax-exempt, nonprofit organization

 - Safe Steps for Melrose Project addressing teen dating abuse, sexual violence, and students exposed to domestic violence in partnership with the schools, police, and other community agencies.
 Includes policy implementation, prevention programs and intervention for students.
 Also includes training on relationship abuse for coaches, staff, parents and student leaders.

-- Steps Counselors at the preschool and elementary level offer counseling for children exposed to domestic violence.
+- Safe Steps Counselors at the preschool and elementary level offer counseling for children exposed to domestic violence.
 Project also includes training on relationship abuse for coaches, staff, parents and student leaders.

 - Community Mentoring Program matching caring adults with middle school youth at risk.